hashgraph/hedera-services/platform-sdk/docs/proposals/001-tss-rosters-design-proposal/proposal.md

 1. Source of Node identity: Nodes infer their node id from the internal hostname matching the address entry in the address book.
 Two nodes on different corporate networks may have the same internal ip address, ex: 10.10.10.1.
 While highly improbable, we’re lucky there hasn’t been a collision so far.
 The result would be that the software would try to start both nodes on the same machine.
 The resolution is that nodes should get their identity (Node Id) specified explicitly through the node.properties file.
 Services and DevOps will implement this.

 2. Off-by-1 problem: Node IDs are 1 less than the node name.
 For example, the name of the node with node id 0 is `node1`.
 This is confusing.
 The node name is used as the alias in the cryptography and used to name the pem files on disk.
 Node id 0 gets its cryptography through “node1” alias.
 The resolution is to get rid of node names and use Node IDs only.
 Services and DevOps will implement this.

 3. Inversion of Control: The `config.txt` file does not have all the information that the Hedera Address Book needs ( proxy endpoints, and in the future, Block Nodes).
 It has verbose information for the platform.
 Its format could be better, and it stores the account number in the memo field.
 Upon the creation and adoption of rosters in the state, `config.txt` is no longer useful.
 The resolution is to offload this duty off the platform and allow Services to use whatever file format that suits them as described earlier.
 Services will implement this.

 ### Roster changes needed for Components

 #### Reconnect

-Reconnect.
 Reconnect logic currently exchanges and validates the address book between the learner and teacher nodes.
 The learner node uses the address book to select the teacher node, as well as remove all invalid signatures from the state.
 Both of these will need to be updated to use rosters instead.